LemurDaniel/PROJECT__azure_terraform-pim_v3/README.md

 Credits: Teamlead [Bartosz Kubiack](https://www.linkedin.com/mwlite/in/bartoszkubiak-it) for Providing helpful Resources and Feedback.

+Note:
+This module only supports PIM for RBAC-Roles, as of no requirement for manageing AD-Roles via Terraform, as of yet.

 ### Module Usage:

 - The module assigns PIM-Roles with corresponding settings on a scope defined by `assignment_scope`.
 This value can be of Form `managementGroups/<management_group_name>`, `/subscriptions/<subscription_name>`, `/subscriptions/<subscription_name>/resourceGroups/<resource_group_name>` or `/subscriptions/<subscription_name>/resourceGroups/<resource_group_name>/providers/<provider_name>/<resource_name>`